yulingtianxia/pbxprojHelper/README.md

 }
 ```

-The root object is a dictionary with 3 key-value pairs.
+The root object must be a dictionary with 3 key-value pairs.
 You can "insert", "remove" and "modify" values through their key paths in project.pbxproj file.
-All array datas are leaf nodes in project.pbxproj file, so I recommend that you should **modify the whole array** instead of *remove* elements.

 #### Insert